realworldocaml/book/en/compiler-frontend.md

 Compiling source code into executable programs is a fairly complex process that involves quite a few tools -- preprocessors, compilers, runtime libraries, linkers and assemblers.
-It's important how to understand how these fit together to help with your day-to-day workflow of developing, debugging and deploying applications.
+It's important to understand how these fit together to help with your day-to-day workflow of developing, debugging and deploying applications.

 OCaml has a strong emphasis on static type safety and rejects source code that doesn't meet its requirements as early as possible.
 The compiler does this by